-It's pretty straightforward to upgrade the RAM in a Synology NAS enclosure.
-Most NAS models released in the last two years feature upgradeable RAM, and if you're running into issues when multitasking on the NAS, you can always increase the memory.
-Here's how to upgrade the RAM in a Synology NAS.
+The best Synology NAS enclosures make it straightforward to upgrade the RAM modules.
+Most NAS models released in the last three years feature upgradeable RAM, and if you're running into issues when multitasking on the NAS or need to use virtual machines, you can always increase the memory.
+And the best part is that it takes just five minutes to do so.

 How to upgrade RAM in a Synology NAS